danaketh/homelab/README.md

 use it as a DNS server for my network.
 Blocking ads on mobile devices is a bit tricky, so using AdGuard as a DNS allows me to protect kids from unwanted content.
 I'm also using it for forwarding DNS requests to my local services.

+#### Ports
+- `53` - DNS
+- `3000` - Installation wizard (will be disabled after installation)
+- `8101` - Web interface

+There's few more ports opened but they'll require a bit more work on your side to get them working.

 ### Domoticz
 Domoticz is a home automation system.
 I'm using it to control my lights, heating, etc. Just a hobby project to turn my home into a smart home without spending a lot of money and using proprietary solutions.